hackclub/hackclub/workshops/linux_on_a_stick/README.md

 ## This tutorial also covers how to install to USB from Ubuntu later on.

-In order to create your live usb drive install [Linux Live USB Creator (LiLi)](http://www.linuxliveusb.com) or the [Universal USB Installer](https://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/)
+In order to create your live USB drive install [Linux Live USB Creator (LiLi)](http://www.linuxliveusb.com) or the [Universal USB Installer](https://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/)

 If you are on Ubuntu use [Unetbootin](https://unetbootin.github.io/)